mlofstrom/architecture-center/docs/guide/pillars.md

 In Azure, the Service Level Agreement (SLA) describes Microsoft's commitments for uptime and connectivity.
 If the SLA for a particular service is 99.95%, it means you should expect the service to be available 99.95% of the time.

+Applications often use multiple services.
+In general, the probability of each service failing is independent, so the composite SLA

+it is important to be aware of what that means to availability in terms of Service Level Agreements.
+For example, a three tier application may rely on three separate Azure services such as Websites, ServiceBus and Azure SQL, each of which has a different Service Level Agreement.
+For the purposes of example, assume all three services have a 99.9% SLA, their availability roughly equates to 45 minutes of downtime per month - that downtime is per service.
+This means that your potential composed SLA when using three separate Azure services in this manner could (as a worst case) be up to 135 minutes per month, since there is no guarantee that the failures occur across all three services simultaneously, becoming a combined SLA for those three services of 99.7%.

 Use the [Availability checklist][availability-checklist] to review your design from an availability standpoint.

 ### Availability guidance